Mayor’s Workforce Council

 Tampa Bay’s labor market consists of approximately 1.5 million individuals making it one of the 20 largest labor markets in the United States.
 (Tampa Bay Partnership Regional Competitiveness Report, 2018).
 While the region’s labor force is substantial in scope, persistent challenges, including large numbers of disconnected youth, a misalignment between skill sets and job requirements, and underemployed workers, are disrupting the quality of the talent pipeline.

 Educational attainment rates provide a key indicator of the quality and stability of a region’s talent pipeline.
 Per EMSI, 40.2% of Tampa residents possess a high school diploma or less and, with 60% of in-demand jobs requiring some type of post-secondary credential, this translates into a substantial segment of Tampa’s labor force being either unemployed or unprepared for post-secondary educational opportunities.
 The problem is particularly chronic among disconnected youth ages 16-24 where an estimated 12.23% of individuals are persistently unemployed or unable to access career training programs (Regional Competitiveness Report, Tampa Bay Partnership, 2020).
-For those who do graduate from high school, 26.9% possess a post-secondary certificate and another 30 percent eventually complete an associate’s or bachelor’s degree (Regional Competitiveness Report, Tampa Bay Partnership, 2018, 2020).
+Of those who do graduate from high school, 26.9% possess a post-secondary certificate and another 30 percent eventually complete an associate’s or bachelor’s degree (Regional Competitiveness Report, Tampa Bay Partnership, 2018, 2020).

-The following chart reflects a comparison of the number of job openings in the local high growth sectors being targeted by the Mayor’s Workforce Initiative to the number of jobs requiring post-secondary credentials.
+The following chart reflects a comparison of the number of job openings in the local high-growth sectors being targeted by the Mayor’s Workforce Initiative to the number of jobs requiring post-secondary credentials.

 |Sector||Total Job Postings (2019)||# of New Job Postings (2019)||# of New Job Postings Requiring a 2-year degree (2019)|